Literature: The Stars Are Cold Toys

 - Interestingly, the food and drink in sanatoriums does not include tranquilisers normally present in all Geometer food and drink that lower one's sex drive and aggression.
 This is not public knowledge, though.

 - Explosive Leash: when Pyotr is captured by the Russian government, he is fitted with an explosive collar (specifically designed to explode inward to prevent collateral damage).
 If he gets too far away from his guide, the collar with explode.
 Like the paralizers, this is a prototype technology developed by an agency that watches sci-fi movies for good ideas.

-- Freaking Laser Beams: when helping Nik escape the Alari ship, Colonel Danilov gives him his laser sidearm, apparently standard-issue for Russian cosmonauts.
+- Frickin' Laser Beams: when helping Nik escape the Alari ship, Colonel Danilov gives him his laser sidearm, apparently standard-issue for Russian cosmonauts.
 Nik uses the pistol to kill a few Alari before the weapon's charge runs out.

 - FTL Travel: the jumper allows a ship to instantly punch through the folds of space in identical increments of just over 12 light years.
 The Conclave races use Subspace or Hyperspace for interstellar travel that still takes months.
 The Geometers combine the two methods by entering hyperspace and then jump, allowing them to achieve extraordinary speeds.